brontekl-blip/ENGR11A-website/README.md

 **Mechanical Assembly**
 <p>
   PS - The place in which you place your jumper wires to the breadboards, for example, for hall sensors, is based on how you coded into the Arduino.
-In this case, or if you are using the original code, the hall sensors go to pin number 2, 3, 4, 5, the buzzer to pin number 6 and then lead to 13.
+In this case, or if you are using the <a href="https://docs.google.com/document/d/1jkpZ4H0KWvsoafJ_Ff6-uf_Do_P35tXl_jxYF_B4JnI/edit?tab=t.nf3fixb14pqj">original code</a>, the hall sensors go to pin number 2, 3, 4, 5, the buzzer to pin number 6 and then lead to 13.
 For an easier time, try to color coordinate.
 For example, as you will see in my design, I try to use black or darker jumper wires for ground, a lighter color such as yellow for power, and then medium colors such as blue and purple for signals.
 </p>
 1. For every hall sensor, using the male-to-female jumper wires, connect them to the hall sensor and buzzer, remembering which colors of wires go where (look in the picture for reference) <img src="./rep image 1.jpg">
 2. Now connect the blue jumper wire (or whatever color you used) to the corresponding pin numbers (2, 3, 4, 5) and the purple jumper wire (buzzer) to pin number 6. <img src="./rep image 2.jpg">